 TGaz Editor: Modify the text in P48L22 as follows:

-Measurement frame with a Ranging Parameters Element with a DMGz/EDMGz Specific Parameters subelement.
+Measurement frame with a Fine Timing Measurement Parameters element with a DMG Direction Measurement Parameters subelement.
 The requested AOA/AOD I2R/R2I parameters in the initial Fine Timing

 TGaz Editor: Modify the text in P44L35 as follows:

 element or a Ranging Parameters element.
-The FTM parameters element includes a DMGz Specific subelement or the EDMGz Specific subelement if the Measurement Exchange (11.22.6.4 Measurement Exchange) is performed over a 60 GHz link.
+The FTM parameters element includes a Direction Measurement Parameters subelement if the Measurement Exchange (11.22.6.4 Measurement Exchange) is performed over a 60 GHz link.
 If a Ranging Parameters element is